casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 First, create the directory for the new contract.
 This folder should have two sub-directories named `contract` and `test`.

-- `contract` -  This directory contains the code that becomes the Wasm which is eventually sent to the network.
+- `contract` -  This directory contains the code that becomes the Wasm, which is eventually sent to the network.
 - `test` -  This is an optionial directory that will contain tests for unit testing and asserting that the behavior of the contract matches expectations.
 As users must pay for execution, these tests should be considered a best practice.
 However, they are not required.

 Use the below command to create a new contract folder.
 This creates the `contract` folder with */src/main.rs* file and *cargo.toml* file